Australia at a Glance

 Skills and Qualifications

 Having your skills assessed is a must in any case.
-It will increase your employability and give you access to Australian JobSearch, Australia’s largest free online service for job seekers and employers run by the Australian government.
+It will increase your employability and give you access to Australian JobSearch, Australia’s largest free online service for job seekers and employers, which is run by the Australian government.

 The English Language

 When working in Australia, you are expected to have a sufficient command of the English language.
-For most types of visa, English language skills are a prerequisite and are assessed using the International English Language Testing System (IELTS).
+For most types of visa, English language skills are a prerequisite and, as of November 2014, can be assessed by a variety of bodies: the internet based Teach English as a Foreign Language (TOEFL), the Pearson Test of Academic English (PTE Academic), the International English Language Testing System (IELTS), the Occupational English Test (OET), and, beginning in early 2015, the Cambridge Advanced English test (CAE).
 All business is conducted in English.
 However, other foreign languages can be a welcome additional skill and might give you some advantages on the job market.

 The Australian government runs a translating and interpreting service for people whose English is not good enough to communicate with local authorities, doctors, or government departments.
 Interpreters work over the telephone and on site.
-You can reach this service under the local number 131 450.
+You can reach this service under the local number 131 450 and internationally at +613 9203 4027.

 Getting a Job